Sensitivity of tree species demography to climate and competition across their range

 \[ \phi + \left(\frac{BAL_{cons} - \delta}{\sigma}\right)^2 \](11)

-Climate - We selected mean annual temperature (MAT) and mean annual precipitation (MAP) bioclimatic variables as they are widely used in species distribution modeling and were previously found relevant to model demography of these species (Le Squin, Boulangeat, and Gravel 2021).
-Each demographic component \(I\), representing either \(\Gamma\) for growth, \(\psi\) for longevity, or \(\phi\) for ingrowth, varies as a bell-shaped curve determined by an optimal climate condition (\(\xi\)) and a climate breadth parameter (\(\sigma\)):
+For climate, we used MAT and MAP as climate predictors because of their widespread use in species distribution modeling and demonstrated relevance to model demography of these species (Le Squin, Boulangeat, and Gravel 2021).
+Each demographic parameter followed a unimodal climate response determined by an optimal climate condition (\(\xi\)) and a climate breadth parameter (\(\sigma\)):

 The climate breadth parameter (\(\sigma\)) influences the strength of the specific climate variable’s effect on each demographic component.
 This unimodal function is flexible, assuming various shapes, such as bell, quasi-linear, or flat shapes.
 However, this flexibility introduces the possibility of parameter degeneracy or redundancy, where different combinations of parameter values yield similar outcomes.
 To address this issue, we constrained the optimal climate condition parameter (\(\xi\)) within the observed climate range for the species, assuming that the optimal climate condition falls within our observed data range.